Curriculum & Requirements

 • Vancouver CBT Centre

-One of the requirements for the Ph.D. in Clinical Psychology is a year-long residency at a health or mental health agency accredited by the Canadian Psychological Association or the American Psychological Association.
+One of the requirements for the Ph.D. in Clinical Psychology is a year-long residency at a health or mental health agency accredited by the Canadian Psychological Association or an equivalent accrediting body, such as the American Psychological Association.
 Students must be approved by the clinical program as ready for residency before they are eligible to apply.

-All students must apply to CPA- or APA-accredited residency programs.
-If students do not match the first year that they apply for residency, in subsequent application rounds they must continue to apply to accredited residencies.
-However, they also may seek approval from the Clinical Programme to apply to residencies that are not accredited.
-In seeking this area approval prior to applying, the student must provide documentation clearly outlining how the non-accredited residency adheres to the standards of an accredited residency program.
-These standards are available on the CPA’s website and can be used as a template to document how the residency fulfills these standards (i.e., is equivalent to an accredited residency).
+If a student does not match the first time they apply, in subsequent application years they must continue to apply to accredited internships.
+However, they may also seek approval from the clinical area to apply to residency programs that are APPIC members but not accredited.
+In seeking this area approval prior to applying, the student must provide the area with documentation that clearly outlines how the nonaccredited internship satisfies the standards of an accredited internship.
+These standards are available on CPA’s website and can be used as a template to document how the internship fulfills these standards.
+The basic message is that even a nonaccredited residency must be substantially equivalent to an accredited one for it to meet degree requirements for our program.

 Students in our program have recently been placed in the following residency programs: